Bordeaux Wine: An Essential Guide to the Key Communes

 Saint-Émilion

 Saint-Émilion is situated on a limestone plateau in the Right Bank.
-The chalky-clay makeup of the soils is particularly favorable to Cabernet Franc and Merlot, producing fine wines that show more fruit character, velvety tannins, and finesse with a rounded body.
+The chalky-clay makeup of the soils, offering a perfect balance between water-retention and drainage qualities, is particularly favourable to Cabernet Franc and Merlot.
+The resulting wines, when at their best, show powerful fruit character, velvety tannins, and finesse combined with a rounded body.

 Pomerol